Akame 48 Waterfalls 赤目四十八滝

-The 48 waterfalls of Akame offer a unique mix of ninja excitement, mysterious trails, waterfalls and enormous amphibians.
+The Akame 48 Waterfalls offer a unique mix of ninja excitement, mysterious trails, the waterfalls themselves and enormous amphibians.

 The ride is just over an hour from Osaka-Namba Station, and about 90 minutes from Kyoto or Nagoya Stations.

 Every season offers fantastic sights along the falls.
 Spring brings cherry blossoms, and autumn a dazzling array of colors.
-Summer's a verdant, if humid, paradise.
-Winter requires more care along the path, but you may be rewarded with frozen waterfalls if the weather’s sufficiently cold.
+Summer is a verdant, if humid, paradise.
+Winter requires more care along the path, but you may be rewarded with frozen waterfalls if the weather is sufficiently cold.

 The remote and forested Akame Valley was a training ground for the Iga-ryu ninja between the 15th and 18th centuries.
 There are numerous waterfalls along a four-kilometer stretch of the valley accessible via a walkway along the river that provides up-close views.
-The waters pour into a gorge at the bottom of the valley at Muro Akame Aoyama National Park.
+The waters pour into a gorge at the bottom of the valley at Muro-Akame-Aoyama Quasi-National Park.

 The name Akame, meaning “red eyes,” derives from a mythological encounter at the falls between En-no-gyoja, the founder of Japanese mountain asceticism, and Fudo-myo, a fierce esoteric Buddhist deity.
 There aren't actually 48 falls; the number likely comes from the traditional number of vows taken by beings in the Buddhist pantheon known as bodhisattvas.